 NOTE 3 – Due to possible compatibility problems, caution should be exercised when applying this Recommendation to high capacity systems, bands which have dissimilar systems in adjacent channels, and bands which are shared with other services.

-NOTE 4 – As Recommendation ITU-R SM.329 allows for boundary values different than 250%, the following is provisionally recommended for DFSS operating above 1 GHz with channel separation less than 2 MHz:
+NOTE 4 – Recommendation ITU-R SM.1539 also gives guidance on boundary variations where very narrow-band or very wideband emissions are concerned.
+In addition, as Recommendation ITU-R SM.329 allows for boundary values different than 250%, the following is provisionally recommended for DFSS operating above 1 GHz with channel separation less than 2 MHz:

 – that the boundary between the spurious and out-of-band emissions is established as  500% of the channel separation;